suffolklibraries/lgc/content/collections/events/fierce-colour.md

     content:
       -
         type: text
-        text: 'Please be aware, there is an access issue as there are steps in the space. ' -
+        text: 'Please be aware, there is limited access as there are steps in the space. ' -
     type: paragraph
   -